-It is not possible to train or prepare for heat and humidity in the UK, except perhaps to have lots of saunas, but it will be important to train in advance of any trip to the mountains with regular hill walking and a rucksack on your back.
+It is not possible to train or prepare for heat and humidity in the UK, but it will be important to train in advance of any trip to the mountains with regular hill walking and a rucksack on your back.
 Mt Kinabalu has a large number of steps which put a lot of strain on the thigh and calf muscles.
 Take care with not over-training and allow time before the trip to scale down any training, in case of last minute injuries.

 None of our trips to Borneo require any specific training programmes, but clearly a good level of fitness will ensure that you enjoy the experience more.
 The Three Peaks trip and the Roof of Borneo trip are physically harder than the others and we would suggest a structured approach to training as one would for any physical challenge.

-First impressions of Borneo often surprise and even disappoint.
-It is a rapidly changing place, especially in the cities, but it is without doubt most definitely Asian.
-Mentally prepare yourself by leaving any pre-conceptions you may have, good or bad, at the airport and arrive with an open mind.
+Borneo is a rapidly changing place, especially in the cities, but it is without doubt most definitely Asian.
 A good expression to learn and appreciate is that of 'Jam Karat’ - literally translated this means rubber time - in the rural areas where we spend most of the time this is very much the case.
 This is to say do not expect the timings within each day to run to exact minutes and seconds - try removing your watch when you step off the plane and slow down.

 Borneo street food compares favourably with the likes of Vietnam and Thailand – too oily and bland.
 However, anyone who has tasted a longhouse or village feast cooked with jungle produce and washed down with some Tuak (rice wine) will rank it as some of the most memorable of the region.

 Vegetarians will find the food generally bland and repetitive but we will help balance this out as best we can.
 Seafood lovers will be in heaven.